Jingyun-Ye/Jingyun-Ye/README.md

 My name is Jingyun Ye.
 I have been a computational chemist with more than 10 years’ experience in advanced material design and development; I have 4 years data science experience in ML models development for material performance prediction.

-My expertise lies in computational modeling, ML, Cheminformatics, structure-property relationship development, Data-Driven material design and discovery, Material Forecasting and Manufacturing Process Improvement.
+My expertise lies in computational modeling (DFT and MD), ML, Cheminformatics, structure-property relationship development, Data-Driven material design and discovery, Material Forecasting and Manufacturing Process Improvement.

  Research Interests (Ph.D--Postdoc-Professor)